genepattern/Single.Cell.ssGSEA/docs/documentation.md

 In scGSEA, normalization methods are adapted to account for the sparsity of single-cell data.
 Traditional normalization techniques, such as log-transformations or scaling by total read counts, may not be suitable for single-cell data due to the presence of many zeros.
 Instead, scGSEA utilizes centered-log ratio normalization across cells along with the Kolmogorov-Smirnov(KS) statistics, the combination of which best accounts for the variability and uncertainty associated with single-cell data as demonstrated by improved consistency in the enrichment scores over other normalizations and scoring metrics.

 By employing scGSEA, researchers can address various scientific research questions in the context of single-cell data analysis.
 For example, they can investigate the activity of specific pathways or gene sets across different cell types or conditions within a heterogeneous population of cells, aiding in the discovery of cellular heterogeneity and functional diversity.

-Furthermore, scGSEA enables utilization of single-cell data with prior knowledge of biological pathways or gene sets, providing insights into the underlying mechanisms driving cellular processes.
-By comparing enrichment scores between different samples or conditions, researchers can gain a better understanding of how gene expression patterns relate to specific biological functions, disease phenotypes, or treatment responses.

 #### Sparsity in single cell data and variability in enrichment scoring